 Chinzanso

-Though it is now part of a hotel, you can walk through the garden freely.
-Its entrance is on the footpath along the Kanda River flowing southwest of the garden.
-There are several restaurants along the pathway running though the garden.
 Because of the air raids in WWII, there are no buildings left which existed here before the war except for a three-story Buddhist pagoda, which was constructed in around the 16th century in Hiroshima Prefecture and relocated here in 1925.
-Other structures were moved or constructed here after the war.
+Other structures now standing were moved into or constructed here after the war.

 Chinzan-so